 Drinks included: No

-Traditional Cultures: Tamarind Village is a good location if you want to explore the Swahili history, mosques and architecture of Mombasa.
-The old town, and the museum-monument of Fort Jesus are only a 15-minute drive away.See more ideas for Traditional Cultures in Kenya
+Cultural experiences: Tamarind Village is a good base from which to explore the fascinating Swahili history, mosques and architecture of Mombasa.
+The old town, and the museum-monument of Fort Jesus are only a 15-minute drive away, and transport to these can be easily arranged.See more ideas for Cultural experiences in Kenya

 Attitude towards children: Children are welcome.